Fusion86/LeagueStuff/README.md

 ## Projects

+### Hextech

+GUI that uses Hextech.LeagueClient to quickly lists a champions abilities/runes/builds/winrates and suggests counter picks based on your personal winrate etc.

+### Hextech.LeagueClient

+Communicate with the LeagueClient API.

 ### Katarina

 DLL.
 Mostly used for research.

 ### KatarinaInjector

 Simple commandline DLL injector.
 Usage: `KatarinaInjector.exe ProcessName DllFile.dll`

 ### KatarinaInjectorGUI

 Simple DLL injector with GUI.
 Loads DLLs from `./Inject`.
 Only supports injecting DLLs into LeagueClient or LeagueClientUx.

 ### KatarinaMini